• Skip to primary navigation

 Instructions

-• Braise the chicken: Add the chicken pieces back to the skillet right over the onion, pour the reserved marinade over the chicken and about ¼ cup of water.
+• Add the chicken pieces back to the skillet right over the onion, pour the reserved marinade over the chicken and about ¼ cup of water.
 Bring to a boil, then reduce the heat to low, cover the skillet and simmer for 20 to 30 minutes.
 Remove the lid from the skillet and increase the heat to medium-high.
 Cook for another 5 to 10 minutes, or until the sauce has started to reduce, thicken slightly and become glossy.

 Equipment